isabella232/ui-components-4/README.md

 # Angular UI Components for ManageIQ

+Note: As of [#349](https://github.com/ManageIQ/ui-components/pull/349), the `bower-dev` branch is no longer updated.

+---

 The ManageIQ/ui-components repository is used to provide shared UI components for the various ManageIQ UIs.

 ---